Education

 The privacy rule explained how PHI should be disclosed and that authorizations from patients must be obtained before their personal information was disclosed.

-Keep in mind, the Rule does not replace Federal, State, or other law that grants individuals even greater privacy protections, and covered entities are free to retain or adopt more protective policies or practices.
+Keep in mind, the Rule does not replace State or other laws that grants individuals even greater privacy protections.

-The Enforcement Rule was enacted in 2006 due to the failure of many covered entities to fully comply with the HIPAA Privacy and Security Rules.
-The Enforcement Rule gave the Department of Health and Human Services (HHS) the power to investigate complaints against covered entities for failing to comply with the Privacy Rule, and to fine covered entities for breaches of ePHI due to not following the safeguards outlined in by the Security Rule.
+The Enforcement Rule was enacted due to thefailure of many covered entities to fully comply with the HIPAA Privacy and Security Rules.
+The Enforcement Rule gave the Department of Health and Human Services (HHS) the power to investigate complaints against covered entities for failing to comply with the Privacy Rule, and to fine covered entities for breaches of ePHI due to not following the safeguards outlined by the Security Rule.

 The Office for Civil Rights was also given the power to bring criminal charges against offenders who fail to introduce corrective measures within 30 days.

-The HITECH Act – The Health Information Technology for Economic and Clinical Health (HITECH) Act, enacted as part of the American Recovery and Reinvestment Act (ARRA) of 2009, was signed into law on February 17, 2009, to promote the adoption and meaningful use of health information technology.
+The Health Information Technology for Economic and Clinical Health (HITECH) Act, enacted as part of the American Recovery and Reinvestment Act (ARRA), was signed into law, to promote the adoption and meaningful use of health information technology.
 The HITECH Act addressed the privacy and security concerns associated with the electronic transmission of health information and that strengthened the civil and criminal enforcement of the HIPAA rules.
 The HITECH Act was also known as the “Interim Final Rule”.

 With nationwide, patient centered health IT can deliver a variety of benefits to patients.
 Here are some of the prospective goals: